Fola-sade/multinational-retail-data-centralisation758/README.md

 - AWS RDS database: This table which acts as the single source of truth for all orders the company has made in the past is stored in a database on AWS RDS.The data is extracted, cleaned and strored in the table named "dim_orders" on local postgreSQL database.
 -AWS s3 bucket: The final source of data is a JSON file containing the details of when each sale happened, as well as related attributes.The file is currently stored on S3.The data is cleaned and stored in "dim_date_times" table on local database.

+### Learning Outcomes:

+Throughout the development of this tool, key insights were gained:

+- **Star-Based Schema Optimisation:** Understanding and implementing a star-based database schema proved instrumental in supplementing the efficiency of analytical queries.
+This structured approach to organising dimensions and fact tables facilitates greater data analysis.

+- **Column Casting and Data Type Precision:** Learning the importance of casting columns to their correct data types significantly improved the overall integrity of the database.

+- **Primary Key Implementation in Dimensions:** Establishing primary keys in dimension tables ensures data uniqueness but also contributes to maintaining data integrity.
+This foundational step enhances data quality and supports reliable table joins.

+- **Foreign Key Constraints for Referential Integrity:** Adding foreign key constraints in the orders table proved crucial for establishing relationships with dimension tables.
+This not only enhances data consistency but also optimises query performance.

+- **SQL Expertise for Business Insights:** Utilising Common Table Expressions (CTEs), joins, functions such as COUNT and ROUND and various other clauses in SQL queries for extracting metrics.
+This enhances the business's understanding of its sales, facilitating more informed decision-making processes.

+ The experience garnered from implementing these features has been invaluable in advancing my expertise in data management and analysis.